luksamuk/YASWEG/README.md

 LICENSE
 -------

-The MIT License.
+The LGPL v3 License.
 See LICENSE for details.

 Copyright 2017 Lucas Vieira.